FROG: A new people detection dataset for knee-high 2D range finders: People detection

 \subsubsection{Training protocol}

 While the backbone of an object detector is traditionally pretrained with a simpler classification problem (and dataset such as ImageNet \cite{imagenet2009}), there is no such equivalent available for 2D laser scan data.
-For this reason, we consider the laser scan segmentation problem (similar to PeTra \cite{petra2019}), and use it to allow LFE to learn relevant features for detecting people.
+In order to validate LFE on its own, we consider the laser scan segmentation problem (similar to PeTra \cite{petra2019}), and use it to allow LFE to learn relevant features for detecting people.
 In order to use LFE in a segmentation problem, we attach an ``inverse LFE'', making the whole network similar to U-Net \cite{unet2015}.
 This network thus learns a binary label for each input point, identifying which points are part of people's legs (and which are not).
-We also note that the segmentation output can be post-processed with classical algorithms (such as SciPy's \texttt{find\_peaks} function) in order to generate people detections, something which we will revisit in a later section of this paper.
+The segmentation output can also be post-processed with classical algorithms (such as SciPy's \texttt{find\_peaks} function) in order to generate discrete people detections, something which we will revisit in a later section of this paper.